-Business Studies in the Sixth Form is an area of strength at The Regis School.
-Students have the opportunity to study A' Level Business Studies which build on the knowledge gained at GCSE.
+Business Studies in the Sixth Form is an area of strength at The Regis Students have School. the opportunity to study A' Level Business Studies which build on the knowledge gained at GCSE.
 Although the course is also designed for students who have not studied Business Studies prior to the Sixth Form.
-The mechanics of Human Resources, Marketing, Operations Management and Finance feature heavily in this subject.
+The mechanics of Resources, Marketing, Human Operations Management and Finance feature heavily in this subject.
 This knowledge is then developed into giving the students the tolls to be able to make decisions regarding the whole company and not just individual functions.